ibm-cloud-docs/vpc/vsi_is_provisioning_scripts.md

 * mounts: performs the mount of the file system device onto /inststg1.
 You can rename the directory path here and under runcmd.
 * mount_default_fields: creates a permanent mount directive in the /etc/fstab file.
 If you issue a reboot command, the virtual server comes back up with the instance storage file system still mounted.

-The CLI and API also supports the **User Data** field.
+The CLI and API also support the **User Data** field.
 {: note}

 This cloud-config script example automatically configures an instance storage `/dev/vdb` block device.
-If you only reboot your virtual server, this configuration continues to work since the configuration and data persists.
-However, if you start a virtual server that was previously stopped, then the virtual server has a fresh set of instance storage disks when it boots up.
+If you reboot your virtual server only, this configuration continues to work because the configuration and data persists.
+However, if you start a virtual server that was previously stopped, then the virtual server has a fresh set of instance storage disks when it boots.
 This situation would require the cloud-init steps to be manually run again.
-By default, the cloud-config script is only run on first boot.
+By default, the cloud-config script is run on only the first boot.
 You can also edit the cloud-init section of the cloud.config file so that the cloud-init steps are automatically run on each boot.
 For the steps, see the [Edit the cloud_cloud_init_modules section of the cloud.config file to run on each boot](#edit-cloud-init-run-cloud-config-each-boot) section.

-### Configuring a two disk instance storage by using cloud-config script
+### Configuring a two-disk instance storage by using cloud-config script
 {: #configure-two-disk}

 The following example shows user data that automatically configures an instance storage disk.
 This example can be used with an instance profile that specifies two disks.